plausible/docs/docs/custom-event-goals.md

 When you start sending custom events to Plausible Analytics, they won’t show up automatically.
 You’ll have to configure the goal for the conversion numbers to show up.

-To configure a goal, go to your website’s settings in your Plausible Analytics account and scroll down to the "**Goals**" section.
+To configure a goal, go to your website’s settings in your Plausible Analytics account and visit the "**Goals**" section.
 You should see an empty list with a prompt to add a goal.

 <img alt="Add your first goal" src={useBaseUrl('img/goal-conversions.png')} />